-Three stocktake reports on actions to mitigate emissions by industry and governments in Australia and taking place internationally
+Consultation on stocktake reports on actions to mitigate emissions by industry and governments in Australia, and internationally

-On 31 July 2018, the Climate Change Authority released a consultation paper on its operational review of the National Greenhouse and Energy Reporting legislation.
+31 July 2018: The Climate Change Authority has released a consultation paper on its operational review of the National Greenhouse and Energy Reporting legislation.

-On 31 August 2017, the Authority released a consultation paper, Review of the Carbon Farming Initiative legislation and the Emissions Reduction Fund.
+31 August 2017: The authority has released a consultation paper on its Review of the Carbon Farming Initiative legislation and the Emissions Reduction Fund.

-On 10 April 2017, the Minister for the Environment and Energy, the Hon Josh Frydenberg MP, asked the Australian Energy Market Commission (AEMC) and the Climate Change Authority to jointly provide advice on policies to enhance power system security and to reduce electricity prices consistent with achieving Australia’s emissions reduction targets in the Paris Agreement.
-In developing its advice, the Authority and the AEMC were asked to draw on existing analysis and review processes and be informed by independent modelling.
+10 September 2017: the Minister for the Environment and Energy, Josh Frydenberg, on 10 April 2017 asked the Australian Energy Market Commission (AEMC) and the Climate Change Authority to jointly provide advice on policies to enhance power system security and to reduce electricity prices consistent with achieving Australia’s emissions reduction targets in the Paris Agreement.

 The Climate Change Authority released the second draft report of its Special Review on Australia’s climate goals and policies in November 2015.